jg8481/go-language-rpa-tests/README.md

 ### [Load Tests] Vegeta

 The Load Tests are handled by the `vegeta-load-test-runner.go` and `VegetaLoadTestLibrary.py` files.
 The script below runs two types of Load Tests, (1) a ramp-up load test runner and (2) a cusomizable load test runner.
-All of the Load Tests go through `toxiproxy` first reaching the `prism` mock server.
+All of the Load Tests go through `toxiproxy` first before reaching the `prism` mock server.
 - `bash ./run-go-rpa-tests.sh Run-Specific-Tests-Inside-Docker Start-Chaos-Proxy-Load-Tests`

 Windows users can run the following command.